HITECHCRIME/HC_SG118_Inner_State/README.md

 growth like cold so creepin'
 breaking the last law of
-tastes, stakes kept in safes
+tastes, kept in safes
 KEYMASTER'S WEEPING'
+?stakess

 holes don't fit in the cypher
 of all the things